 - Multiple grants to the same institution for different principal investigators will be considered.

 - Awards must be used to fund research at not-for-profit institutions.
 Grants are not to be used to fund for-profit activities.

 - Grants are awarded to principal investigators at their institution.
 If there are any changes in the principal investigator or group’s ability to conduct the proposed research, the Foundation reserves the right to reconsider the award.

 - Grant monies and loaned equipment must be used to support research expenses and activities, which occur from January 1, 2020 through June 30, 2021 only.

 - Total costs may include no more than 20% indirect costs and the total budget, including both direct costs, indirect costs and any applicable taxes, should not exceed $60,000 USD.

 - Grantees will be invited to present their work at our headquarters in Sunnyvale, CA (travel costs covered by Intuitive Foundation).

 - All applicants selected to receive a grant are required to submit a mid-year progress report, as well as a final status report that details study results and conclusions.

-- If the funded project does not take place, all monies awarded will be refunded to the Intuitive Foundation, and any loaned equipment will be promptly returned to the lender of the equipment.
+- If the funded project does not take place, all monies awarded will be refunded to the Intuitive Foundation.
 If the project is terminated early, then a partial refund, with an accounting of the funds expended up to the termination date, will be provided by the Principal Investigator.
-Any unused funds as of December 31, 2020 will be refunded to the Intuitive Foundation.
+Any unused funds as of June 30, 2021 will be refunded to the Intuitive Foundation.

 Please email email@example.com with questions regarding the grant process.